European Innovation Council

 Grant in 2023

-Nemysis Limited is a specialty pharmaceutical company founded in 2005 and based in Dublin, Ireland.
-The company focuses on addressing unmet needs in nutritional disorders and deficiencies through a unique staged approach to product development.
-Nemysis manufactures a range of food supplements, medical matrix products, and prescription items, targeting the same medical conditions across different market segments.
-Notable products include a novel gastric and trypsin-resistant formulation designed for oral enzymatic therapy in patients with celiac disease, as well as an iron supplement that acts as a medical device to neutralize gluten, aimed at alleviating symptoms for individuals with celiac disease and non-celiac gluten sensitivity.
-This strategy allows Nemysis to cater to patients with iron deficiency or anemia while minimizing gastrointestinal side effects associated with traditional iron supplementation.
+Nemysis Limited is a specialty pharmaceutical company based in Dublin, Ireland, founded in 2005.
+The company focuses on addressing unmet needs in nutritional disorders and deficiencies through a staged approach to product development.
+Nemysis manufactures food supplements, medical matrix products, and prescription items, targeting the same conditions across different market segments.
+Among its innovative offerings are a gastric and trypsin-resistant glutenous product for oral enzymatic therapy aimed at celiac disease patients, as well as an iron supplement designed to minimize gastrointestinal side effects associated with iron supplementation.
+Additionally, the company is developing a glutenous medical device that effectively destroys gluten, helping to prevent symptoms in individuals with celiac disease and non-celiac gluten sensitivity.

 Wingtra